yuanlaura/MSBA-projects/SQL/README.md

 Project Name: Netflix Analysis
 Coding Language: SQL

-This project was completed for an Analytics for Finance course at Santa Clara University as part of the Master of Science in Business Analytics (MSBA) program.
+This project was completed for a Fundamentals of SQL course at Santa Clara University as part of the Master of Science in Business Analytics (MSBA) program.
 In this project, we have explored the ways in which Netflix can use SQL to achieve certain business objectives (using pseudo data).

 Brief Explanation of Files/Folders Included:
 - Netflix Project Proposal.pdf: The project proposal includes a brief introduction of Netflix, our objectives for the project, and an explanation of the pseudo data we have created